Arch4nge/OC_P6_bis/README.md

 # Load requirement
 Run pip3 install -r ./requirements.txt

+Ensure that your remote windows host has a samba server enable.

+Your local host must have certbot installed.

+Also please note that this script use OVH as cloud provider

 # Customisation of the script
 All variables you would like to change are in 2 location: